Legal guardian: Guardian ad litem

-United States

 Guardianship is not federally regulated in the United States; therefore, states vary widely in how they address and manage guardianship cases.

 Family law and dependency courts

 Guardians ad litem (GsAL) are persons appointed by the court to represent "the best interests of the child" in court proceedings.
 They are not the same as "legal guardians" and are often appointed in under-age-children cases, many times to represent the interests of the minor children.
 Guardians ad litem may be called, in some U.S. states, Court Appointed Special Advocates (CASA).
 In New York State, they are known as attorneys-for-the-child (AFCs).
 They are the voice of the child and may represent the child in court, with many judges adhering to any recommendation given by a GAL.
 GALs may assist where a child is removed from a hostile environment and custody given to the relevant state or county family services agency, and in those cases assists in the protection of the minor child.

 Qualifications vary by state, ranging from no experience or qualification, volunteers to social workers to attorneys to others.
 The GAL's only job is to represent the minor children's best interest and advise the court.
 A guardian ad litem is an officer of the court, does not represent the parties in the suit, and often enjoys quasi-judicial immunity from any action from the parties involved in a particular case.
-Training, qualifications and supervision vary from state-to-state, which means that their quality is similarly variable.
+Qualifications for becoming recognized as a GAL could differ in some states.
 In, for instance, North Carolina, an applicant (volunteer) must go through a background check and complete 30 hours of training.
+In Minnesota, the minimum qualifications to become a GAL are Bachelor's degree in psychology, social work, education, nursing, criminal justice, law or child-related discipline and some experience working with families and children or an equivalent combination of education and relevant experience.
+In addition, experience as a Guardian ad Litem with completion of the Guardian ad Litem pre-service orientation requirements is requested.